WHAT YOU’RE ABOUT TO READ ISN’T YOUR AVERAGE BIO.

 Before I turned 22, I lived a lifetime of “interruptions” – those experiences that take us away from the normal, the grind, the bliss of the everyday.

-While studying abroad in Buenos Aires during college, I realized I had a swollen lymph node on the right side of my neck.
+While studying abroad in Buenos Aires, I realized I had a swollen lymph node on the right side of my neck.
 It felt like déjà vu as I experienced flashbacks of my sister’s cancer diagnosis 4 years prior.

 AS IF THAT WASN’T ENOUGH OF AN INTERRUPTION,